sathish316/APIfy/views/tutorial/create.md

     <br/>

-3. Use any Insepct tool to get CSS or XPATH selector for each attribute you want in your API.
+3. Use any Inspect tool to get CSS or XPATH selector for each attribute you want in your API.

     Don't worry if you haven't used CSS or XPATH selectors before.
-W3Schools' one page reference on [CSS Selectors](http://www.w3schools.com/cssref/css_selectors.asp) and [XPATH Selectors](http://www.w3schools.com/xpath/xpath_syntax.asp) is all you need
+W3Schools' [CSS Selectors](http://www.w3schools.com/cssref/css_selectors.asp) and [XPATH Selectors](http://www.w3schools.com/xpath/xpath_syntax.asp) is all you need

+    APIfy has CSS and XPATH cheatsheets:

+    - Press 'c' to access CSS cheatsheet
+    - Press 'x' to access XPATH cheatsheet

     To select episode number and title: